Desiccant: meaning, types and how it works

-The term comes from Latin Desiccare, meaning “to dry out.”
-Numerous desiccants exist today, each with different hygroscopic capacities depending on their chemical nature.
+The word originates from the Latin term desiccare, which translates to “to dry out.”
+Numerous varieties exist today, each possessing distinct hygroscopic capabilities based on their chemical makeup.

 How do the different types of desiccants work?

-Some are effective even when the air is very dry, while others only become active when the humidity is higher.
-This variation depends on their molecular structure and on their activation threshold.
+Different desiccants operate effectively at varying relative humidity levels.
+Some function even when air is extremely dry, whereas others activate only at elevated humidity levels.
+This variation stems from their molecular structure and activation threshold.

 Absorption capacity